 The loop cable originates at the controller and travels along all four greenhouse walls then returns to the controller.
-Loop wiring is routed through the light switches by each entrance door and connected to the magnetic door sensors.
-A four conductor cable connects the 1-wire temperature sensors in the house and provides freeze notification to the wood heat controller.
+Loop wiring is routed through the light switches by each entrance door and connected to the magnetic door switches.
+A four conductor cable connects the 1-wire PLC temperature sensors in the house and provides freeze notification to the wood heat controller.

 At various locations I installed 4-postion terminal bocks (old style telephone 42A junction blocks) to facilitate adding additional temperature sensors.

 The point to point cable originates at the controller, runs across the south wall of the greenhouse and terminates at the ventilated chassis.
 The display temperature and PLC humidity sensor use this cable.

 A small ventilated chassis is located on the south wall.
 It houses temperature sensors for the PLC and digital display, the humidity sensor and a 4-position terminal block to allow attachment of an additional cabled temperature sensor.

 This page selects DHCP or static IP configuration.
 It also allows setting the NetBIOS name.
 Web access to the controller can be unrestricted or require username/password login.

 WebControl time can be set automatically via NTP or manually.
 The controller does not have a built in battery backed real time clock, time must be set each time controller is powered up or firmware sets default date/time.
 I run my own LAN based NTP time server so point the controller at that time server rather than one on the Internet.